apache/gravitino/docs/security.md

 bin/keytool -import -alias localhost -keystore jre/lib/security/cacerts -file localhost.crt -storepass changeit -noprompt
 ```

-5. You can refer to the [document](getting-started) and append the configurations to the conf/gravitino.conf.
+5. You can refer to the [Configurations](gravitino-server-config) and append the configurations to the conf/gravitino.conf.
 Configuration doesn't support to resolve environment variable, so you should replace ${JAVA_HOME} with the actual value.
 Then, You can start the Gravitino server.
 ```